ConsoleTVs/sswr/README.md

 ## Global configuration options

 You can configure the options globally by creating a SWR instance and using it in your Svelte application as a plugin.
-This step is not mandatory but it's recommened for most apps.
+This step is not mandatory but it's recommended for most apps.

 ### Signature